docker/docs/content/manuals/subscription/details.md

 ### Legacy Docker Build Cloud Starter

-If you have a legacy Docker Core subscription, a base level of Build Cloud minutes and cache are included.
-The features available vary depending on your legacy Docker Core subscription tier.
+If you have a Legacy Docker plan, a base level of Build Cloud minutes and cache are included.
+The features available vary depending on your Legacy Docker plan subscription tier.

 #### Legacy Docker Pro